stanete/stanete.github.io/_posts/2017-01-23-filtro-spam-machine-learning.md

 > Extracting features, tekenization, naïve Bayes classiffier & documents classification

 This is the second post from the series **Machine learning!
 But without the hype...**.
+In this post we will focus on the process of preparing the data for a model and have a grasp of how tedious it can be.

-Creating a spam filter is the **Hello World** of the classification of docuemnts in MAchine Learning.
+We are going to create a spam filter which is the **Hello World** of the classification of docuemnts in Machine Learning.
 In this post we are going to create a simpe spam filter from real emails labeled as *spam* or *ham* (emails that are not spam).

 Again you will need to have [docker](https://www.docker.com) 🐳 installed and in your working directory run: